This post may contain affiliate links. Please read our disclosure policy.

 Ater is the perfect way to enhance the flavors of your favorite desserts!

-The Beauty of Simple Syrup (Ater)
+The Beauty of Orange Blossom Water Syrup (Ater)

 You can use it hot, as many Arabic dessert recipes call for.
 Or, you can wait about 20 to 30 minutes for it to cool and pour it over your favorite desserts.